ehsangazar/mazda-pwa/README.md

 - Server Side Rendering
 - HMR (Hot Module Reloading) and Error Reporting

+# Step 2: Adding Styled Component to the project
+I am using Styled-Component in this project because:
+- It has an awesome server-rendering
+- It's readable
+- CSS like synstax

 # How to Start this project for development:
 Run commands below